ELIC-corpus/tsakorpus/README.md

 0. Setup a virtual environment and install all necessary packages
 1. Clone this repository
+   - **NOTE:** the directory containing the actual converted JSON files is listed under .gitignore (a decision made by the Tsakorpus creator).
+We will need to decide if we want to overwrite this and include all .eaf or converted JSON files.
+Until then, the corpus will not run "out of the box" unless you create a `corpus/elic` directory and add converted JSON files to it.
 2. Install and run elasticsearch
 3. Start the corpus interface with `python tsakorpus.wsgi` within the `search` directory
 4. Go to http://127.0.0.1:7342/search